ga-curriculum/responsive-design-v2/implementation-examples/README.md

 ![GitHub](./assets/github.png)

 Many approaches can be taken to implement responsive design, and the final implementation will ultimately depend on the goals of the application in question.

-## Knowledge checks
+## ❓ Review Questions

-- True/False it's okay to hide features from users for the sake of making the overall experience better.
+- True or False: It's okay to hide features from users for the sake of making the overall experience better.
-- Go to websites you frequently visit, and view them on both a mobile device as well as a desktop/laptop device.
+- Go to a website you frequently visit and view it on a mobile device and a desktop/laptop device.
 What differences can you spot?
-- In general, most websites display content in which direction for mobile devices (horizontal or vertical)?
+- Most websites genearlly display content in which direction for mobile devices (horizontal or vertical)?